Health Topics

 Normal Function

-The H19 gene provides instructions for making a molecule called a noncoding RNA.
-(RNA is a chemical cousin of DNA.)
-Unlike many genes, the H19 gene does not contain instructions for making a protein.
-The function of the noncoding RNA produced from the gene is unknown, but researchers believe that it may act as a tumor suppressor, keeping cells from growing and dividing too fast or in an uncontrolled way.
+The H19 gene provides instructions for making a molecule of RNA, a chemical cousin of DNA.
+This RNA molecule is noncoding, which means that it does not contain instructions for making a protein.
+Researchers believe that this noncoding RNA acts as a tumor suppressor, keeping cells from growing and dividing too fast or in an uncontrolled way.
 The H19 gene is highly active in various tissues before birth and appears to play an important role in early development.

-People inherit one copy of most genes from their mother and one copy from their father.
+In most cases, people receive one copy of each gene from the egg cell and one copy from the sperm cell.
 Both copies are typically active, or "turned on," in cells.
-However, the activity of the H19 gene depends on which parent it was inherited from.
-Only the copy inherited from a person's mother (the maternally inherited copy) is active; the copy inherited from the father (the paternally inherited copy) is not active.
-This parent-specific difference in gene activation is caused by a phenomenon called genomic imprinting.
+However, the activity of the H19 gene depends on whether the gene comes from the egg cell or the sperm cell.
+Typically, only the H19 gene inherited from the egg cell is active.
+This parent-specific difference in gene activation is called genomic imprinting.

 Health Conditions Related to Genetic Changes